r-forge/exams/jekyll/_posts/general/2020-08-31-uibk_soilmechanics.md

 The main problem by producing randomized numeric examples was to find limits for the input so that the output is physically reasonable.
 Especially for newly created exercises, it is absolutely necessary that other colleagues act as test calculators, such that errors can be detected before students find them in their exams.
 The [stress testing]({{ site.url }}/tutorials/stresstest/) facilities in R/exams can also help.

 Since the course will continue being online in 2020/21 due to ongoing COVID-19 restrictions, I use R/exams now also for the practice exercises which students have to calculate during the semester.
-Thus, I produced about 70 new exercises, which are offered in OpenOLAT in 12 weekly online tests.
+Thus, I produced about 70 new exercises, which are offered in OpenOlat in 12 weekly online tests.
 After COVID-19 I will use these examples as addition to written ones, where longer and more complex task could be trained.